Hampshire Hikes & Historical Sites

 Lagos is a historical and characterful city decorated with authentic restaurants, cobbled streets and dramatic natural scenery.
 It is a popular day trip destination with its picturesque sandy beaches and beautiful harbour area.
 There are many restaurants, cafes and bars along the main square and harbour area.
 There are also a variety of small supermarkets, banks with ATM's, clothing shops and a tourist office.

 The four-star Aqualuz Suite Hotel is located within walking distance of Lagos, with all its amenities and a stroll from the nearest beach.
-The property boasts four swimming pools, a spa, restaurant, gym and bar.
-We stay in the one bedroom apartments that have en suite bathrooms, a kitchenette with microwave, hairdryer, air conditioning, wi-fi, in room safe, separate living room and balcony.
+The property boasts four swimming pools (inside and outside), plus a spa and gym area!
+Perhaps sit back and relax with a drink in the delightful bar area after a days exploration.

 This holiday is a combination of our Tavira, Pearl of the Algarve holiday and Hidden Delights of the Western Algarve.
 This Grade 4 walking holiday includes walks at a moderate pace over undulating terrain and may include an element of sightseeing as well.
 Walks are generally between 6 miles and 10 miles a day with ascents and descents ranging from minimal to 400m.
 The Algarve doesn’t have any high mountains so ascents are gradual.
 We are able to offer opt out points on most of the walks we offer giving you the flexibility of walking the entire day's route or opting out if you want to rest.
 In addition to the walking, this Lifestyle holiday allows us to absorb the natural surroundings, and experience local culture and of course the local cuisine.

 FLEXI-Walking We are able to offer opt out points on most of the walks on this holiday, giving you the flexibility of walking the entire day's route or opting out if you wish, catching up with the group later in the day.
 See the Itinerary section for more information.